mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/21_load_task_requested_entities_dataflux_mode.md

 This tab displays a list of available versions that can be selected and reloaded to the target environment.
 By default, the TDM GUI displays a list of the versions created during the last month.
 To set a different period, edit the **From Date** and **To Date** settings.

-The settings in the Requested Entities tab depend on the [Select All Entities] settings in the General tab:
+The settings in the Requested Entities tab depend on the [Select All Entities](20_load_task_dataflux_mode.md#select-all-entities) settings in the General tab:

 ### Select All Entities is Checked

-Display all available versions created in the source environment and that load a task's LUs.
+Display all available versions created in the source environment for the task;s LUs.
 For example:

 ![requested entities- All entities](images/load_task_requested_entities_dataflux.png)